Skukuza: Tshokwane Trading Post

 Originally a ranger's post set up by James Stevenson-Hamilton in 1928, Tshokwane is now a picnic site with a shop and a restaurant.
 Its original purpose as a ranger's post was to give overnight shelter, as it was a day's ride on horseback from what is now Skukuza in one of the areas of the park most densely populated by big game and lions.

 Tshokwane is privately operated by Tourvest and is roughly equidistant by road from Skukuza, Lower Sabie, and Satara.
-The site offers burgers, toasted sandwiches and salads as a portion of its menu, as well as a selection of cold drinks.
 Gas braais are also available for hire, and raw foods for cooking are available at the shop.
-On 26 May 2016 it was announced that the kitchen at Tshokwane would be closed, but the shop still offered premade food as well as braais for rental.
+In 2016 it was announced that the kitchen at Tshokwane would be closed, but the shop still offered premade food as well as braais for rental.
 The restaurant area reopened after a renovation on 30 September 2019.
-The kitchen was moved into a covered area outdoors with a large patio area, including both picnic tables and outdoor lounge-style chairs.
 Much of the seating is under a large sausage tree.
 Vervet monkeys frequent the site, stealing food and drinks from guests.
-Tshokwane also sells an exclusive coffee blend made by the Green Bean Coffee Roastery.

 The name "Tshokwane", pronounced "chore-kwah-neh" with a non-rhotic "R", is a modern orthographical form of the name of a local Shangaan chief, Chokwane, who lived in the area around 1910.

 Nkuhlu Picnic Site

 The Nkuhlu picnic site is about halfway between Skukuza and Lower Sabie along the Sabie River Road (H4-1).
-Named after the Swazi word for Natal mahogany which cover the site, the site offers snacks and refreshments for sale as well as the hire of skottels.
+Named after the Tsonga word for Natal mahogany which cover the site, the site offers snacks and refreshments for sale as well as the hire of skottels.
 The shop also sells curios and has a menu of cooked meals, including the site's speciality, waffles.
 The spot is quite popular, as it is the only picnic site along the busiest road in the park.
 Birds such as giant kingfisher and giant heron can be seen from the site.
 Crocodiles frequent the river below, and vervet monkeys sometimes terrorise patrons in order to steal their food.

 Stevenson-Hamilton Memorial

-13km south of Skukuza in the Rhenosterkop region of the park is the Stevenson-Hamilton memorial, on a rock formation called Shrimantanga.
+13 km south of Skukuza in the Rhenosterkop region of the park is the Stevenson-Hamilton memorial, on a rock formation called Shrimantanga.
 The area is one of the few unstaffed areas where one is allowed to leave a vehicle (at one's own risk), but is in an area known for leopards.
 The area contains several granite rock formations as well as a path up to the top of one, which provides a view over the veld below.
 The memorial was erected in 1957, shortly after Stevenson-Hamilton's death.